 How many flowers do you need to water?
 Which container will you take so you have enough water for all the plants?

 On the way to places:

-How many steps do you need to take before you arrive to the bakery?
+How many steps do you need to take before you arrive at the bakery?

 How many steps do you need to take from the house door to your room?